Her Majesty's Theatre, Melbourne: History

 In 1909, after a private sound test, Dame Nellie Melba, by then an international star, declared that the theatre’s acoustics were "dead" and that she would not perform unless they were altered.
 Further renovations to the theatre's interior were carried out in time for Dame Nellie to hold her Australian opera debut in November 1911.

-On 6 July 1913, J. C. Williamson – the biggest theatrical entrepreneur in the world at the time – died at the age of 68.
-As a mark of respect, all the Williamson theatres ‘were dark’ for one night, a rare tribute.
-The company he had established with Her Majesty's Theatre as its flagship however, continued to prosper, featuring the operettas of Gilbert and Sullivan as staple fare well into the 1920s.
+On 6 July 1913, Williamson – the biggest theatrical entrepreneur in the world at the time – died at the age of 68.
+As a mark of respect, all the Williamson theatres "were dark" for one night, a rare tribute.
+However, the company he had established with Her Majesty's Theatre as its flagship continued to prosper, featuring the operettas of Gilbert and Sullivan as staple farewell into the 1920s.

+In 1929 the interior of the theatre was gutted by fire.
+It was not until 1934 that the interior was rebuilt in an Art Deco style 1934 designed by architects C N Hollinshead and Albion Walkley, leading Australian theatre specialists, with Hugh Vivian Taylor as a sound consultant to the design.
+Technological advances were incorporated such as heating, cooling and humidity control as well as cyclorama lighting effects managed from a central control board.
+Within three years of the re-opening the theatre had successfully staged musical comedy, grand opera, Gilbert & Sullivan opera and ballet.
+In the postwar period, it was the Melbourne home of the Borovansky Ballet Company for 17 years, and was also used for the Elizabethan Trust Opera Company (now the Australian Opera).

-The name change from the Alexandra to Her Majesty's Theatre occurred eight months before the death of Queen Victoria.
+The name change from the Alexandra to Her Majesty's Theatre occurred eight months before the death of Queen Victoria in 1900.
 The theatre management maintained the name despite there now being a King on the throne.
-In 1924, the theatre was renamed again as His Majesty's Theatre, this time in honour of King George V, after whose mother, the original theatre had been named.
-It would revert to "Her Majesty's" in May 1953, in time for the coronation of Elizabeth II.
+In 1924, the theatre was renamed again as His Majesty's Theatre, this time in honour of King George V. It reverted to Her Majesty's in May 1953, in time for the coronation of Queen Elizabeth II.
+As of July 2023, it remained as Her Majesty's despite the accession of King Charles III in September 2022.

 Despite the changes in identity, the theatre consistently played host to the world's best artists and shows.
 The legendary Russian ballerina, Anna Pavlova, captivated Australian crowds at performances in 1926 and 1929.